Understand the benefits of in-demand careers and explore Australia's fastest growing industries.

 If this sounds interesting to you, you’ll be pleased to hear that The University of Western Australia offers a free course on agriculture, economics and nature.
 Find out if your passion lies in agriculture now!

-Why location is a key consideration?
+Why is location a key consideration?

 One consideration when trying to identify the fastest growing industries in Australia is your location.
 Australia is huge with different climates, wildlife, ecology and more.
 Some parts of Australia are even uninhabitable.

 What this tells us is the best industries may differ between states.
-For example, in Western Australia mining is still big business and offers some incredible paying jobs, whereas there are fewer mines on the east coast.
+For example, in Western Australia, mining is still big business and offers some incredible paying jobs, whereas there are fewer mines on the east coast.